DevExpress-Examples/asp-net-mvc-grid-bind-to-entity-framework/Readme.md

 ## Database server mode

 In database server mode, all data shaping operations are performed on the database server side.
-This mode is effective when it is necessary to maintain a large amount of data, for instance 100k records.
+This mode is aimed at maintaining a large amount of data, for instance, 100k records.
 The GridView loads records on demand and performs data-aware operations (sorting, filtering, grouping, etc.) on the data server.
 This approach significantly improves the GridView’s speed and responsiveness.

-Call a [BindToEF](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.GridViewExtension.BindToEF.overloads) method to bind the grid to the Entity Framework data content.
+Call a [BindToEF](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.GridViewExtension.BindToEF.overloads) method to bind the grid to the Entity Framework's data content.
 This method uses database server mode to optimize the execution of all queries to the data context initiated by the GridView.
 ```cs
 @Html.DevExpress().GridView(settings => {
     // ...